Academic year: Spring vacation

 In the northern hemisphere, many school districts have traditionally offered a week-long vacation in the spring, often called Spring Vacation or Spring Break.
 In parochial schools and jurisdictions that follow a Christian religious tradition, the vacation may be described as an Easter holiday, which starts on Good Friday and continues through the subsequent week.

 Summer vacation

 In the northern hemisphere, the longest break in the educational calendar is in the middle of the year, during the northern summer, and lasting up to 14 weeks.
 In Ireland, Italy, Latvia, Lithuania, and Russia, summer holidays typically last three months, compared to six to eight weeks in Britain, the Netherlands, and Germany.
-In India, summer holidays typically span a duration of one to two months, extending from May to June.
+In India and Pakistan, summer holidays typically span a duration of one to two months, extending from May to June.
 In the southern hemisphere, the longest break in the educational calendar is in the end-beginning of the year, during the southern summer, and lasts up to 14 weeks, from December 21 to March 20.